brlouk/AngularJS-1.x-step-by-step/README.md

 In the second step, we initiate programatically the most used concepts of AngularJS.

 * Module — A module is a collection of services, directives, controllers, filters, and configuration information.
-* Controller — A Controller is defined by a JavaScript constructor function that is used to augment the Angular Scope.
+* Controller / Controller As — A Controller is defined by a JavaScript constructor function that is used to augment the Angular Scope.
 * Scope — Scope is an object that refers to the application model

 #### Get Started